geeksLabTech/kade-drive/docs_setup/docs/en/description.md

 The Kademlia protocol is used, which includes the PING, STORE, FINDNODE, and FIND-VALUE Remote Procedure Calls (RPCs).
 Additionally, other RPCs are implemented, such as CONTAINS, BOOTSTRAPPABLE-NEIGHBOR, GET, GET-FILE-CHUNKS, UPLOAD-FILE, SET-KEY, CHECK-IF-NEW-VALUE-EXIST, GET-FILE-CHUNK-VALUE, GET-FILE-CHUNK-LOCATION, FIND-CHUNK-LOCATION, and FIND-NEIGHBORS.

+- `GET`: Retrieves information identified by the key of a file, returns a list with the keys of each chunk.
+- `UPLOAD-FILE`: Uploads the file to the file system, divides it into chunks, and saves the file's metadata in a way that unifies all the chunks.
+- `GET-FIND-CHUNK-VALUE`: Returns the value associated with the chunk.
+- `GET-FIND-CHUNK-LOCATION`: Receives the key of a chunk and returns a tuple (IP, port) where it is located.
+- `FIND-NEIGHBORS`: Returns the neighbors to the node according to proximity based on the XOR metric.
+Additionally, the servers use the following RPCs:
+- `CONTAINS`: Determines if a key is in a node.
+This is used for both information replication and to find if a node has the desired information.
+- `GET-FILE-CHUNKS`: Retrieves the list of chunk locations for the information.
+- `SET-KEY`: Stores a key-value pair in the system.

 The system also includes a persistence module called `PersistentStorage`, which handles data read and write operations.
 It uses the following paths:

 - `static/metadata`: stores the filenames representing the hashes of the data divided into chunks of up to 1000kb.
 These files contain Python lists saved with pickle, which contain the hashes of each chunk obtained by splitting the data.